 If you already live in Denmark, than you will know that the taxes in Denmark are one of the highest in the world and if you do not know it, be prepared to hand over a large portion of your salary to the government.
 It is a fact of life, which you may not like, but there is very little you can do to change it.
 Either learn to live with or find another country to work in, because no matter how much you complain you will still pay high taxes.

 Taxes pay for the Danish welfare system including child care, education, medical services, elderly care and much more, which in turn will benefit you at some time in your life.
+As a citizen and taxpayer the government provides things they deem necessary for all people to live a good and safe life.

 Taxes in Denmark are handled by your local tax office called the skattecentre.
 Every person earning money in Denmark must have a skattekort or tax card issued at the skattecentre by SKAT, the Danish Tax Authority.

 When you apply for a tax card, it is necessary to give the authorities as much information on your earnings so that they take out the right amount of tax.
 Your skattekort will reflect your tax rate.
+Each year the tax office will send you an årsopgørelse, which shows you what you earned and owe in taxes.
+You can dajust this during the year, if you have changes in your finances on your forskudsopgørelsen.

 Each month or biweekly, depending on how often you get paid, the deductions are taken out from your paycheck.